 ALSO READAnguish, gloom engulf families of slain CRPF men Sending 4 more CRPF cos to Darjeeling, Kalimpong: Centre to SC Sending 4 more CRPF cos to Darjeeling, Kalimpong: Govt to SC SC seeks Chhattisgarh, CRPF's response on encounter killings NHRC hopes Chhattisgarh will take note of CRPF personnel's sacrifice

+Eight persons lost their lives in the attack.
 This year, the yatra will be eight days shorter than the last year when it took 48 days.
 It will conclude on 'Shravan Purnima' (Raksha Bandhan) on August 7.
 Situated in a narrow gorge at the farther end of Lidder Valley, the Amarnath shrine is 46 km from Pahalgam and 14 km from Baltal.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)